Biography of William Tecumseh Sherman

 On April 18, the two generals signed terms of surrender agreeable to Davis.
 Northern leaders, however, were in no mood for reconciliation, especially after President Lincoln’s assassination three days earlier.
 The War Department sent Grant to North Carolina, where he ordered Sherman to renegotiate the surrender with Johnston, offering military concessions only.
 Sherman and Johnston met again at Bennett Place on April 26.
 Johnston agreed to terms similar to those granted at Appomattox Court House at the Confederate Surrender at Bennett Place.

-William T. Sherman’s Career After the Civil War
+William Tecumseh Sherman’s Career After the Civil War

 Commander in the West